SquareGPS/navixy-api/docs/panel-api/resources/tracker.md

 The rest of days on a tariff: remainder = the number of whole days before the end of the current tariff.

 amount to be repaid = `ceil(tariff.price * remainder / amt)`,
-where `amt` – the number of days in the current month, а ceil – the operation of taking the integer part.
+where `amt` – the number of days in the current month, a ceil – the operation of taking the integer part.

 **Change**